Keyboard layout keyboard shortcut has changed

 I'm also in favor of sticking to GNOME's default.
 In Tails Wheezy for example, Alt+Shift was changing keyboard and Alt+Shift+Tab was changing application (to the left).
 This often resulted in unexpected changes of keyboard layout.
 So personally I prefer the current version :)

-#7 Updated by anonym almost 4 years ago
+#7 Updated by anonym about 4 years ago

 - Status changed from Rejected to Confirmed